taraamiri57/SYDE675_Project/README.md

   * A Google Colab file (.ipynb) to implement the Machine Learning models (Naive Bayes, SVM, and Random Forest) on the 2 Dataset
   (The figures and resutls are shown in the Google Colab file)

+* Paper
+ * A pdf file which is the paper that was the motivation of this project:
+ * A pdf file including the original codes to implement the DL models on dataset downloaded from the paper: DLModels-OriginalCodePaper.pdf
   * Dataset
    * Two Dataset as .xlsx files:
      * Data1.xlsx: Chest Radiographs
      * Data2.xlsx: Fracture Radiographs

 ## Technologies